Predict, Prioritize and Prevent Outcomes with the right Risk Stratification tool

-Artificial Intelligence (AI) and machine learning can support the changing healthcare landscape by offering insights that will improve care outcomes, reduce inefficiencies and drive down costs to meet the demands of value-based care contracts.
-These insights allow doctors to quickly assess patient populations, meet their care needs and align resources through risk stratification.
+Artificial Intelligence (AI) and machine learning can support the changing healthcare landscape by offering insights that will improve care outcomes, reduce inefficiencies, and drive down costs to meet value-based care contracts’ demands.
+These insights allow doctors to assess patient populations quickly, meet their care needs, and align resources through risk stratification.
 It is widely accepted that it best for patients to avoid emergency admissions to hospitals and to care for these patients at home when possible.
 To help identify those patients at high risk of emergency admission, Risk Stratification Models have been developed.
 General Practitioners (GPs) and their staff can use these tools to identify high-risk patients and provide extra care to keep them safely at home.

 Risk stratification tools are predictive models that determine the likelihood of future events at clinical and administrative levels in the healthcare domain.
 They are also used to stratify a population according to a selected metric, such as the probability of readmission.
 In general, predictive models are algorithms (e.g. statistical models, machine learning algorithms, etc.) which provide information about the relationship between a set of parameters, such as age, gender, clinical information, diagnosis, living conditions, district of residence, and the predicted outcome (e.g. readmission to hospital, death, healthcare expenditure, length of stay in hospital, etc.).

-Data Analytics and AI are essential for improving patient risk stratification models by integrating clinically relevant data into health IT platforms offering actionable information to providers to better manage population health concerns and care coordination.
-These tools ensure providers are operating with real-time data offering the latest intervention strategies and treatment protocols given the patient´s risk factors.
-The resulting insights will be used to guide safe, appropriate and effective care to the patient.
+Data Analytics and AI are essential for improving patient risk stratification models by integrating clinically relevant data into health IT platforms and offering actionable information to providers to manage population health concerns and care coordination better.
+These tools ensure providers are operating with real-time data showing the latest intervention strategies and treatment protocols given the patient’s risk factors.
+The resulting insights will be used to guide safe, appropriate, and effective care to the patient.

-Further, risk stratification tools will help healthcare organizations access their patient populations to understand their risks to assist providers in managing their resources to meet the needs of all their patients.
+Risk stratification tools will help healthcare organizations access their patient populations to understand their risks to assist providers in managing their resources to meet all their patients’ needs.